-This is the same of the 10-12 year lifespan of the Bloodhound, and shorter than that of the Labrador Retriever, which tends to live 12-14 years.
+This is the same as the 10-12 year lifespan of the Bloodhound, and shorter than that of the Labrador Retriever, which tends to live 12-14 years.

 The life expectancy of the Labloodhound is shorter than most dogs due to its large size.

-Life expectancy can change when in relation to the health of the dog, so it is important to look out for any possible symptoms of health issues.
+Life expectancy can change when concerning the health of the dog, so it is important to look out for any possible symptoms of health issues.

 Intelligence, Temperament and Personality Traits of the Labloodhound